 What’s it like working with Mark Willis at Kirkley and Pakefield?

 “He is very knowledgeable, working currently for the FA Skills programme.
 Tactically he is spot on and like I say the opportunity arose in the summer, so for me to join up and work with him, has been a nice opportunity as I hadn’t done much in terms of football for the last few years.
 To be contacted by him personally felt quite nice and I guess we work together in a way where tactically he is very aware, whereas I feel I offer a bit of realism to the standard of football that we are coaching and managing.
 Obviously playing at the level we find ourselves at for a good number of years with Lowestoft allows me to share my experiences with the players, setting realistic expectations of what we want and how we want our teams to play.
 It has been a very enjoyable start to the season.
 Mark has been spot on, as well as really supportive and it helps that he is a nice lad too.”

 Is your realistic approach and past playing experience what you bring to the team?

 “Some of the players who are playing there now used to be some of the younger lads that were breaking through as I came towards the end of my career at Lowestoft.
 They were the ones who were coming through the youth system, so it’s nice to see how they have matured and developed into decent footballers.
 Not being arrogant but I know what it takes to win and I am all about winning, we are trying to install that belief into the team to make them hard to beat and a team that wants to win week in week out.”

 Do you have any standout memories from your time at Lowestoft?

-What is your favourite goal that you scored during your time at Lowestoft?
+What was your favourite goal from your time at Lowestoft?